josh-stillman/devops-for-typescript-devs/README.md

 ## Create Newsfeed component

 We're going to create a [client component](https://nextjs.org/docs/app/building-your-application/rendering/client-components) to render our newsfeed.
-Client Components only render on the client at run time, as opposed to Next's typical strategy of rendering static content at build or request time.
+Client Components only render on the client at run time, as opposed to Next's typical strategy of rendering static content at build or request time on the server.
 This allows us to pull news feed items in real time.
-Because we are generating a static build with Next, this is our only option to pull data in real time on every page load.
+Because we are generating a static build with Next rather than setting up a server, this is our only option to pull data in real time on every page load.

 However, the SEO and page-load benefits Next offers are lost for client components, so Next encourages you to "[move client components down the tree](https://nextjs.org/docs/app/building-your-application/rendering/composition-patterns#moving-client-components-down-the-tree)."
 You want to keep as much of your application statically rendered as possible, and only client-render what you need to.